spatialthoughts/courses/python-dataviz-output/06_mapping_gridded_datasets.md

 ## Overview

-In this section, we will take the [Gridded Monthly Temperature Anomaly Data](https://data.giss.nasa.gov/gistemp/) from 1880-present from GISTEMP and visualize the temperature anomaly for the year 2021.
+In this section, we will take the [Gridded Monthly Temperature Anomaly Data](https://data.giss.nasa.gov/gistemp/) from 1880-present from GISTEMP and visualize the temperature anomaly for any year.

 ## Setup and Data Download